lsst-sitcom/sitcomtn-081/index.md

 More details can be found in the test log ([2023, 06, 27 - M1M3 Test Log]), and jira ticket [SITCOM-1089].
 It is thought that this event occurred because the TMA was slewed/homed with the force balance system on, subsequently the control software was changed to not allow this state in the future.
 But, this event gives us the opportunity to understand how large vibrations will affect the M1M3 cell.
-**In particular, we wanted to understand if the TMA driven oscillations resonated with the M1M3 force balance system causing a positive feedback loop in the force on the mirror.**
+**In particular, we wanted to understand if the TMA driven oscillations could resonate with the M1M3 force balance system and cause a positive feedback loop, leading to an increase in the measured forces on the mirror.**

 :::{figure} ./_static/20230627_mtmount.elevation.actualTorque.png
 :name: fig-oscillation-0627-torque